South Fork American RiverRock-N-Water2019-10-24T13:46:32-07:00

 El Dorado County ask that all rafters on the South Fork of the American River be aware that "Water flows in the South Fork American River result from releases from facilities located upstream.
 Such water releases are not subject to the control of El Dorado county or commercial rafting companies operating under permits from El Dorado County."

-Again, please contact us if you have any questions, or are not finding exactly what you are looking for.
+In conclusion, please contact us if you have any questions, or are not finding exactly what you are looking for.
 We would love to help you combine our one day adventures into a great trip, or help you customize the perfect day trip.

 We believe we should, "Love the Lord (our) God with all (our) heart, and with all (our) soul, and with all (our) mind," and "The entire law is summed up in one command: Love your neighbor as yourself."
 Matthew 22:37, Galatians 5:14.
 We believe Jesus Christ is the eternal and only Son of God.
 That He died on the cross as the perfect sacrifice, paying the penalty for all our sins, and then rose from the grave.
 It is through faith alone in Jesus Christ that we have received the free gift of salvation and eternal life.
 We are saved by grace, not works, “that no one should boast”.
 We believe the Bible is accurate, reliable, and the Word of God.
 (Luke 5:20-24; John 1:1-18; John 3:15-21; John 14:1-15; Ephesians 2; 1 John)